 If you can’t prepare any meals ahead of time, here are some healthy prepackaged breakfast options:

 - KIND Breakfast Bars are only 220 calories and have at least one full serving of whole grains.
 They’re packed with protein and come in delicious flavors, like peanut butter, honey oat, and maple-cinnamon protein.

 - Siggi’s Skyr is only 100 calories with 14 grams of protein.
 It’s like Greek yogurt, except better.
 Made with skim milk, it’s fat-free already.

 - Kellogg’s Special K Red Berries Cereal is 110 calories per cup and contains half your recommended iron intake.
 Trust us — if you’re moving, you’ll need it.

-Rethink “Fast Food”
+Rethink “Fast Food” when moving

 Worst case scenario, you hit the road, forgot to pack lunch, and you don’t want to wreck your diet.
 What are your options?
 If you stop at a fast food restaurant, they’re going to be limited, not to mention unhealthy.
 Why not stop at a health food or a grocery store and pick up a pre-made meal?
 Most grocery stores are just as close to the highway as fast food joints and only take a few more minutes of your time.
 Trust us — it’s worth it.